tylerFowler/Evernote_rmdir/README.md

 That's all I've thought up so far.
 Have any ideas for some features?
 I'll be glad to hear them.

 ###To Do:
-- Finish and test the query to the Evernote API
+- Test the query to the Evernote API
-- Handle a RATE_LIMIT_REACHED exception from Evernote
-- Implement OAuth (just used the developer sandbox right now)
+- Implement OAuth (just uses the developer sandbox right now)
 - Add a report page that shows how many notes were successfully deleted/skipped after the user runs the tool on their Evernote account
 - Add an about page with the license stuff for this application and for Evernote's API